 We are delighted to hear that Avon and Somerset Police are now offering the dementia wristbands as they cover a greater area than Avon Fire.
 You can read more about the wristbands on our website: https://www.bdaa.org.uk/free-resources/dementia-wristbands/ and, if you live in the Avon Fire & Rescue area you can request one from them.
 If you live in the wider area you can get your free wristband by registering for the Police Dementia Safeguarding Scheme.
 Please see this poster for further details.
 These wristbands contain the contact number of their next of kin and can be scanned by anyone with a smart phone.
 We hope this will help people who are alone, lost or confused to be reunited with their loved ones quickly.
 No other personal details are contained on the wristband.

-We are working closely with many people to understand what already exists for people with young onset dementia and what the needs are.
+We are working closely weight loss with many people to understand what already exists for people with young onset dementia and what the needs are.
 Our plan is to support people to set up their own groups – online for now but hopefully in person moving forward.
 Our next meeting is on 2nd March at 7pm.
-Please contact us on email@example.com if you wish to join our zoom meeting.
+Please contact us on firstname.lastname@example.org if you wish to join our zoom meeting.

 Are You Looking After Someone Else?
 Please read on…